nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Precondition: Task name is valid (it cannot be empty or have quotation marks).

-1. User keys in the add task command with the name of the task to be added (e.g. `add_task Complete Resume`)
+1. User keys in the add task command with the name of the task to be added (e.g. `add task Complete Resume`)
 2. A task is created and added to the current team's task list.

 If the task name provided is invalid, an appropriate exception will be thrown and the respective error message will be shown to the user.

-The following activity diagram summarises the action taken when `AddTaskCommand` is executed:
+The following activity diagram summarizes the action taken when `AddTaskCommand` is executed:
 ![AddTaskActivityDiagram](images/AddTaskActivityDiagram.png)

 _Activity diagram of adding a task_